Found this useful?

 ssh

-user@host -
+user@host -connect

 your key to host for user to enable a keyed or passwordless loginSearching